 How do I handle a long house-hunting process with kids?

 House hunting can take time, especially in competitive markets.
 To keep your children engaged, involve them by discussing the benefits of each home you visit.
-Be sure to maintain regular routines and offer them plenty of breaks between viewings.
+Be sure to maintain regular routines and offer plenty of breaks between viewings.
 If needed, take a weekend off to rest and recharge.

 What safety factors should I consider when house hunting with young children?